If you’re looking for a great place to explore the high desert, it’s hard to beat Joshua Tree National Park.

 Best Hikes in Joshua Tree: Medium Difficulty Hiking Trails

-These moderately difficult trails are great for hikers looking for more of a challenge.
+These moderately difficult trails are designed for hikers that are looking for more of a challenge.

 I liked this trail so much that I hiked it twice.
 On the second time around, the area experienced snowfall in the high desert and was transformed into a magical winter wonderland.

 Note that there is a separate trail to Lost Horse Mine called the Lost Horse Mine Loop Trail.
-The loop trail is 6.8 miles with 882 feet of elevation gain overall, whereas this trail is 4 miles with 515 feet elevation gain overall.
+The loop trail is 6.8 miles with 882 feet of elevation gain overall, whereas the trail described in this guide is 4 miles with 515 feet elevation gain overall.

 Best Hikes in Joshua Tree: Difficult Hiking Trails